mozman/dxfgrabber/docs/index.rst

     Contains all layer definitions in an object of type :class:`LayerTable`.

+.. attribute:: Drawing.styles

+    Contains all text style definitions in an object of type :class:`StyleTable`.

+.. attribute:: Drawing.linetypes

+    Contains all linetype definitions in an object of type :class:`LinetypeTable`.

 .. attribute:: Drawing.blocks

     Contains all block definitions in a *dict* like object of type :class:`BlocksSection`.